UK economy shrank by 0.3% in April following Trump Tariffs hit - as Reeves brands figures 'disappointing'

 Concerns over Trump's threat of rising US import tariffs on the global economy appear to have negatively impacted the UK’s growth prospects appeared increasingly valid.

-It comes as Rachel Reeves branded the contraction "clearly disappointing" on Thursday.
+Rachel Reeves branded the contraction "clearly disappointing" on Thursday, one day after giving her spending review.

 Read more: Masked thugs set fire to leisure centre housing migrant families as Ballymena violence sees residents fear for their lives